TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 ```
 export NUKE_PATH=/path/to/lib/:$NUKE_PATH
 ```
-At that point, after opening Nuke and doing an `Update [All plugins]`, the `MLClient` node should be available.
-If not, verify that the NUKE_PATH is correctly set in this instance of Nuke (or simply export the NUKE_PATH in the ~/.bashrc)
+At that point, after opening Nuke and updating all plugins, the `MLClient` node should be available.
+To update all the plugins in Nuke, you can either use the Other > All Plugins > Update option (see [documentation](https://learn.foundry.com/nuke/developers/63/pythondevguide/)installing_plugins.html)), or simply press `tab` in the Node Graph then write `Update [All plugins]`.
+If the `MLClient` node is still missing, verify that the current NUKE_PATH is correctly pointing to the folder containing MLClient.so.

 ## Installing the Server